 Plus I gained that pound back that I’d lost the day before.
 So despite it being 81 degrees outside, I decided to put my 14-year-old Yorkie in his stroller and turn half of our dog walk into a jog.
 When I came home I had tons of energy (because that’s what intermittent fasting is doing for me), and I still had to kill like an hour and a half before I could break my sixteen-hour fast, so I did yoga.

 It really was one of those mornings where I should have shuffled around the block with the pups, planted myself on the sofa, and worked on the computer all day doing things that are creative or move my life forward, like my book, this blog, or my gentle toe-dip back into social media.
 But I’m so freakin’ burned out on how much work it took to get the first episode posted on our YouTube channel, the thought of getting on the computer was incomprehensible.
 And I really had made my flare worse with all that exercise.
 So I decided to juice and do a bunch of food prep for the week.

-Hello perspective my old friend.
+Hello, perspective my old friend.
 What a reminder of what my life could easily become again.
 I have got to stop running around like a psycho when I feel better.
 My life is improving.
 It is taking forever, but ultimately I am moving forward.
 I am not “behind” in life because I’m a loser or stupid or didn’t care enough to try.
 I’m behind because I’m sick.
 Luckily my particular sickness isn’t terminal and goes through periods where it abates enough for me to trick myself into thinking I’m normal.
-But that doesn’t mean it’s impact on my life, and what my life should have been, isn’t a son of a bitch.
+But that doesn’t mean it impacts my life, and what my life should have been, isn’t a son of a bitch.

 Fibro Women Blogs